smirnovhub/my-mikrotik-scripts/README.md

 - **SendPublicTelegramMessage**: Send messages via Telegram to public chat (requires bot token and chat ID).
 - **SendPrivateTelegramMessage**: Send messages via Telegram to private chat (requires bot token and chat ID).

+### Auto-Update & Remote Fetching Utilities

+- **FetchWithRedirect**: Downloads content from a specified URL using `/tool fetch` with full support for HTTP 3xx redirects across both RouterOS v6 and v7 environments.
+Captures errors via temporary output logs and returns the downloaded content directly in memory without writing the final payload to disk.
+- **GetGitHubLastCommitHash**: Queries the GitHub REST API (`/repos/{owner}/{repo}/git/ref/heads/{branch}`) to retrieve the 40-character SHA commit hash of the latest commit.
+Uses custom HTTP headers for API versioning and parses JSON response inline.
+- **DownloadAndImportScript**: Fetches an individual `.rsc` script file from a URL, validates its integrity against a provided expected hash (supporting 8-character CRC32 or 32-character MD5 checksums), and creates or updates the entry in `/system script`.
+- **DownloadAndImportScriptsFromList**: Fetches and parses a remote text file (`.txt`) containing space-separated checksums and script URLs line-by-line (ignoring comments and empty lines).
+Automatically downloads, validates, and imports each script, tracks performance execution time, and optionally executes all updated scripts sequentially.
+See list.txt files in this repo for example.
+- **DownloadAndImportScriptsFromGitHubList**: Parses a GitHub raw list URL to automatically determine the repository owner, name, and branch.
+Compares the current commit SHA hash against the stored state in global variables to detect remote repository changes.
+If new commits exist, it triggers `DownloadAndImportScriptsFromList` and dispatches status alerts (success or failure) via Telegram.
+See list.txt files in this repo for example.

 ## Installation
 1. Save the scripts into your RouterOS environment using their respective module names ( `global_config`,